emotiq/emotiq/README.md

 After Quicklisp has been installed, then issuing

+    (ql:quickload :prove)
-    (ql:quickload :emotiq-tests)
+    (ql:quickload :emotiq/t)

-will download all the dependencies needed by the `EMOTIQ-TESTS` system.
+will download all the dependencies needed by the tests gathered into the `emotiq/t` system.

-We have many ASDF descriptions within this repository and available via `ql:quickload` other than `EMOTIQ-TESTS`.
-Currently we are working many systems simultaneously, among them the `cosi` system.
+We have many ASDF descriptions within this repository whose dependencies may need to be satisfied by via `ql:quickload` other than `emotiq/t`.

+Currently we are working many systems simultaneously, most noteworthy among them being the work in the `cosi` system.

 If in exploring the code one finds a missing dependency, say for the system `cosi`, a simple